-The story of PayPal is to many intertwined with eBay, but contrary to popular belief the service was not created as a way to manage its payments from the beginning.
+To many observers PayPal is intertwined with eBay.
+But contrary to popular belief the service was not originally intended as a payment management system.

 PayPal and Casinos

-This history is a slightly spottier one.
-Firstly, unlike Neteller, PayPal has no real roots in the gambling industry.
+Unlike Neteller and other specialist online casino payment services, PayPal has no real roots in the iGaming industry.
 But, pre-2006, you could deposit money on various random US poker sites.
 However, when the Unlawful Internet Gambling Enforcement Act came into effect in 2006 that specifically targeted financial institutions, it became illegal to process off-shore gambling funds through the US.

-Since then, PayPal pretty much pulled out of the US market, and this stance is enshrined in company policy:
+Since then, they have pretty much pulled out of the US market, and this stance is enshrined in company policy:

 “PayPal prohibits transactions for gambling activities by merchants and account holders in the US and any jurisdiction where gambling activities are illegal, and by merchants whose services are accessible to account holders in the US.

 PayPal allows approved gambling merchants to use our service in certain jurisdictions where gambling activities are legal.
-To be approved by PayPal, merchants must demonstrate to PayPal’s satisfaction that they have the ability to block gambling activities for account holders in the US and any jurisdiction where gambling activities may be illegal.
+To be approved, merchants must demonstrate to their satisfaction that they have the ability to block gambling activities for account holders in the US and any jurisdiction where gambling activities may be illegal.

-As can be easily deduced from the second paragraph, PayPal does not grant any old casino the right to utilise its wares.
+As can be easily deduced from the second paragraph, PayPal casinos aren’t guaranteed as they do not grant any old or indeed new casinos the right to utilise its wares.
 A comprehensive system of approval takes place to ensure the quality and integrity of the online casino.
-Hence, not every casino carries a PayPal option.
+Hence, not every casino carries the payment option.
 Therefore, it follows that a casino just by virtue of offering a PayPal option is already a seal of approval on the casino itself.
-The chances of PayPal approving a disreputable casino are virtually none.
+The chances of them approving a disreputable casino are virtually none.

-Suffice to say: the reasons people explicitly seek out PayPal offering casinos are both sound and multifaceted.
-Certainly something to consider when choosing your next casino.
+Suffice to say: the reasons people explicitly seek out PayPal casinos offering the method are both sound and multifaceted.

-Though PayPal may be a class above the other e-wallets in terms of profile and trust, the nuts and bolts function as any other e-wallet.
+Though PayPal casinos may be a cut above other e-wallets in terms of profile and trust, the functionality remains largely the same.
 Chances are you’ve already bought or sold something on eBay in your lifetime and therefore these three steps are moot.
 But:

 Create an account.
 You’ll need to come up with a username (your email, perhaps) and a password that passes the strength test.

-Though we have probably mentioned all of these points in passing, there are 3 main reasons why using PayPalfor your online gaming is a good idea:
+Though we have probably mentioned all of these points in passing, there are 3 main reasons why using PayPal for online casino gaming is a good idea:

-• For the marginally distrustful.
-When paying with PayPal, you’ll never have to give the casino your personal and intimate financial details.
+- When paying via this method, you’ll never have to give the casino your personal financial details.
 The casino never has access to your bank and credit card details.
 The only company that has access to that information is PayPal, the most trusted and internationally reputable online financial institution out there.

-• PayPal prides itself on its security and your money’s safety.
-And as I’ve already mentioned, they don’t allow just any casino to make use of their services; only casinos that are proven to be legitimate.
+- PayPal prides itself on its security and your money’s safety.
+And as already mentioned, they don’t allow just any casino to make use of their services; only casinos that are proven to be legitimate.

 PayPal is a sensible way to play.
-Find a PayPal Casino here.
+Find a suitable casino here.